-You can load vector data shp, gml, Mapinfo and ddf, although you can convert data from other formats via the OGR converter.
+You can load vector data shp, gml, Mapinfo and ddf, although data from other formats can be converted via the OGR converter.
 Additionally vector layers via WFS and PostGIS.
-Rescatable, allows you to specify the character encoding when loading the layer.
+Redeemable, allows you to specify the character encoding when loading the layer.

 As for raster layers, it supports an awful lot, apart from WMS.
 Additionally includes reading OGC WFS, WCS, CAT, SFS, and GML standards.

-To create new vector layers can be done through OGR shape files or Grass.
-The projects are saved as XML with qgs extension, where the conformation of layers is saved in gvSIG style.
+To create new vector layers they can be done through OGR shape files or Grass.
+The projects are saved as XML with a qgs extension, where the gvSIG-style layering is saved.

-Regarding the edition of data, in the properties of the project are stored specifications such as coordinate system, units, precision of decimals, enablement of topological editing, permission or limitation of superposition of polygons in the same layer and conditions of snap (type and tolerance) for each layer available in the project.
+As for data editing, specifications such as coordinate system, units, decimal precision, enabling topological editing, permission or limitation of overlapping polygons in the same layer and snap conditions (type and tolerance) for each layer available in the project.
 The latter is interesting, although I was disappointed that it only has a segment and vertex option.
-Again, Grass must be a justification for this.
+I insist, Grass must be a justification for this.

 I tried editing a layer, inserting a vertex, but I found it quite slow, other than it was necessary to go to add the options of snapping (Sorry for my clumsiness, it's the first time I play this toy).
-I'll see it after I load Grass's editing tools.
-Nor does there seem to be a track if several are editing a layer simultaneously, who wins first. ugh!
+I'll see it later when I load the Grass editing tools.
+Nor does there seem to be a track if several are editing a layer simultaneously, whoever saves first wins. ugh!

-For fast exit purposes, there is an option to save the view as an image, and a plugin for fast printing, but unlike gvSIG, it does not have an ArcView style layout control; but a print composer that seems to me somewhat taken from the hair, although it allows to load dataframes, labels, boxes and symbols, and you can create several compositions for a project, I did not find how to save them as templates; the manual says that it is possible.
-I suppose that in the plugins of Grass there are better things for these purposes.
+For quick output purposes, there is an option to save the view as an image, and a plugin for quick printing, but unlike gvSIG, it does not have an ArcView-style layout control; but a print composer that seems a bit taken from the hair, although it allows to load dataframes, labels, boxes and symbols, and several compositions can be created for a project, I did not find how to save them as templates; the manual says it is possible.
+I guess there are better things in Grass plugins for these purposes.